 I conducted Experiment 2 with 189 4th and 5th grade students from two schools across two school districts.
 The students came from a total of nine classrooms and five teachers.
 The experiment took place during the students' regular class periods.
 All students worked with the fractions CITS described above.
 Within Experiment 2, the procedural and conceptual problem types were used for all seven units.
 During the study, students either worked on conceptually oriented tasks only or procedurally oriented tasks only, and working either collaboratively or individually for the entire length of the study.
-Thus, I had 4 conditions that I analyzed as two separate 2-conditions designs as the conceptually and procedurally oriented to sit next to each other while working to allow the students to communicate through speech.
+Thus, I had 4 conditions that I analyzed as two separate 2-conditions designs as the conceptually and procedurally oriented problem types could not be directly compared.
+Collaborating students were instructed to sit next to each other while working to allow the students to communicate through speech.
 This dialogue was then recorded on an individual stream for each student.